finding Support for you>

 4. Set up a special folder or envelope

 Help your loved one/friend put all their medical information in one place and keep it safe.
 (Make a copy of everything if you can in case it gets lost.)
 If they can put the information on a computer and print it out for appointments, that’s even better.

 5. Appointment schedule

-Make sure your loved one/friend has a calendar to mark down any appointments with healthcare providers and ASO professionals.
-It's especially important for them to go for their lab tests, usually every 3–6 months.
+Make sure your loved one/friend has a calendar to mark down any appointments with healthcare providers and ASO Professionals.
+It’s especially important for them to go for their lab tests, usually every 3 to 6 months.

-When a loved one/friend is on medicine to treat HIV, they have to take that medication exactly as the healthcare provider told them to.
+When a loved one/friend is on HIV treatment, they have to take that medication exactly as the healthcare provider instructed.
 Help them set up reminders for themselves.
-Get a pill holder with days of the week so they can see right away if they took their medicines for the day.
-And if they're having a hard time staying on their medication, encourage them to tell their healthcare provider right away.
+Get a pill holder with days of the week so they can see right away if they took their meds for the day.
+And if they’re having a hard time staying on their medication, encourage them to tell their healthcare provider right away.